SGDInstitute/apollo/content/collections/pages/mblgtacc/toolkit.md

                 content:
                   -
                     type: text
-                    text: 'Checking out the online version of the conference program, which will be made available by October 10.'
+                    text: 'Checking out the online version of the conference program, which will be made available by mid-October.'
           -
             type: listItem
             content: